xueyuanl/init-vm/init_kubernetes.md

-# Init master node
+# Init nodes
-the number of available CPUs is at least 2
-This guild based on ubuntu server.
+the number of available CPUs of master node is at least 2 This guild based on ubuntu server.
 reference: https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/